kedwards71/To-Do-List/README.md

     Only the room owner can delete categories.
 - Chat Room Comments
     - Users can now leave comments on tasks within the group
+- Chat Room Messaging
+    - Users can now create and view messages inside a room

 ## Tech Stack